Achievable logoAchievable logo

 An investor with the market knowledge and the ability to withstand large losses, typically due to their high net worth (wealthy investor)

 Smaller non-accredited investors may be suitable for funds of hedge funds because of the added diversification (they invest in many hedge funds) and shorter lock-up periods (some have no lock-up period).
-Regardless, a fund of hedge funds is still considered an aggressive investment with high risk and return potential.
+Even so, a fund of hedge funds is still generally considered an aggressive investment with high risk and return potential.

 Key points